Texas A&M President Mark A. Welsh III to step down after a week of turmoil over viral classroom video

 The other letter, signed by dozens of current and former student leaders, said Welsh carries “a steadfast love and stewardship for our University, one that inspires our faith and confidence in his leadership.”
 The student leaders added that they “stand united in support of his leadership.”

+Leonard Bright, a Texas A&M University professor and vice president for the American Association of University Professors' Texas Conference East Region, said Welsh faced scrutiny from both sides of the issue by firing McCoul and removing the dean rather than standing against outside pressure.

+"He would have had so much respect in academic community, and that would have sent, potentially, a message down throughout the nation that we have to stand up for these values," Bright said.
+"But his sort of flip-flopping on that really damaged that, and I personally hope that someone in the system [has] more of the courage to politely and respectively tell our legislative leaders that what you're asking for we cannot do."

 Welsh, a retired four-star general, former chief of staff of the U.S. Air Force and the former dean of the Bush School of Government and Public Service, became president in 2023.
-Former President M. Katherine Banks had resigned following the botched hiring of journalism professor Kathleen McElroy, whose offer of employment was watered down after regents became concerned about her work on diversity, equity and inclusion.
+Banks, Welsh's predecessor, had resigned following the botched hiring of journalism professor Kathleen McElroy, whose offer of employment was watered down after regents became concerned about her work on diversity, equity and inclusion.

 “The Board is confident in General Welsh’s abilities to take Texas A&M to even greater heights,” Regent Bill Mahomes, who was then serving as board chair, said in a press release at the time.
 “Everything points to him being the perfect person for this pivotal moment in the history of our beloved flagship.”